jagrvargen/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 Script 15.
 Count That Word - Displays the number of lines that contain the pattern "bin" in the file /etc/passwd.

 Script 16.
 What's Next - Displays lines containing the pattern 'root' and the three lines after them.

+Script 17.
+Hide This Word - Displays all the lines in the file /etc/passwd that do not contain the pattern 'bin'